 Ads by Muslim Ad Network

-Role of Muslim Youth in the Society
+The Role of Youth in Islam: Key Responsibilities

 Q As-salamu `alaykum.
 How does Islam view the role of Muslim youth?
 It would be very much appreciated if you cite good and shining examples of the glorious history of Islam to our Muslim youth nowadays in order to know their role and rise from their stagnation.